 Execution of the command happens in the Enabled state.
-When the ENABLECMD bit is set, the ch\enabled signal is asserted to indicate ongoing command execution.
+When the ENABLECMD bit is set, the ch_enabled signal is asserted to indicate ongoing command execution.
 This status signal remains HIGH until the command is completed and no other command linked command is configured, or the channel operation is stopped manually or because of an error event.

-Copyright © 2021-2022 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential In the enabled state, all configuration registers of the channel become HW-controlled ones.
+In the enabled state, all configuration registers of the channel become HW-controlled ones.
 The SW is still allowed to read the registers, but the HW is updating their contents throughout the operation of the command.
-The only registers the SW can adjust during the command operation are the CH<x>\CMD, CH<x>\STATUS, and CH<x>\WRKREGPTR registers that allow the SW to stop or pause the command execution, clear interrupts and inspect internal work register states.
+The only registers the SW can adjust during the command operation are the CH<x>CMD, CH<x>STATUS, and CH<x>WRKREGPTR registers that allow the SW to stop or pause the command execution, clear interrupts and inspect internal work register states.